thchatzidiamantis/MscThesis/Progress.md

 - [ ] Finish proof of dependent composition
 - [ ] One example where Rezk types are needed
 - [ ] 2-Segal horns and 2-Segal spines

+---

+- [ ] Make sure all links go to the right pieces of code before sending to Floris
 - [x] Sleep deprivation